DataIsGone/intARnet/README.md

 # IntARnet

-Welcome to the intARnet, the augmented-reality geospatial social media platform to connect with your community.
+Welcome to the IntARnet, the augmented-reality geospatial social media platform to connect with your community.

 [Enjoy your stay.](https://youtu.be/2WW6OzM3Tsc)